MchRaef/magical_widget.flutter/README.md

 ## Contributing

-Please read [TK-CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors

 * **Raef Mousheimish** - *Initial work* - [MchRaef](https://github.com/MchRaef)
+Check the [Authors](Authors) file for more info.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments